-Your Egypt Tours is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
-It’s important to remember that what may be acceptable behavior, dress and language in your own country, may not be appropriate in another.
-Please keep this in mind while travelling.
+Your Egypt Tours is committed to traveling in a way that is respectful of local people, their culture, local economies, and the environment.
+It’s important to remember that what may be acceptable behavior, dress, and language in your own country, may not be appropriate in another.
+Please keep this in mind while traveling.

 2. Dress modestly and respectfully.
 Shoulders to knees should be covered, especially when entering places of worship.

 3. Ask permission and remove your shoes before entering a place of worship.